Here are some tips on selecting the right air brush compressor for your airbrush painting needs, and some things to watch out for too!

 Here are some things to consider when looking for a compressor to excel in supplying compressed air for air brush painting.

-Recognize that the lower cost compressors, and many expensive ones for that matter, are very noisy.
+While compressor that are manufactured specifically for air brush painting typically are fairly quiet, the lower cost compressors, and many expensive ones for that matter, are very noisy.
 It’s pretty hard to concentrate on doing just the right blend, or an intricate fill, when all of a sudden the compressor under your bench “blaattsss” into life, scaring the bejeesus out of you, and disfiguring your hard work as your steady-hand jerks away from the sound.

 That quietness doesn’t come cheap.
 Depending on the size you pick, you might not get much change from a $1,000.00.
 Silence is golden, and it costs a lot of gold!